Gordon Guasco: Early life

 Guasco, known as "Smut" to his childhood friends, grew up in Horsley Park, then considered "the bush" but now a suburb of Sydney.
 The son of an Italian immigrant, Gordon attended Liverpool Boys' High School but left at the age of 14 to enter a sign writing apprenticeship.

-His employer was a man named Des Lawrence who was also a well known Sydney speedway photographer.
+Guasco's employer was a man named Des Lawrence who was also a well known Sydney speedway photographer.
 After Guasco started racing, it was Lawrence who suggested that he adopt the horse as his emblem to exploit his initials of "GG" (a long-held nickname for horses) and Horse was to be Guasco's nickname for the length of his racing career.

 Career

 Australia

 Guasco, who raced cycle speedway in his youth, started his senior speedway career at the Kembla Grange Speedway on the NSW South Coast in 1962, when he replaced rider John Hook in a handicap race and starting off scratch (pole) won in what was considered a reasonable time.
 Within just four months Guasco was starting as far back as 120 yards and challenging top riders Bob Sharp and Jim Airey for wins.
 Only a year after his first race he was the sole rider starting at the back of the field in handicap races (150 yards) with Sharp off 120 and Airey from 90.

 In only his first start from the 150 mark, Guasco was forced to lay his bike down to avoid rider Bob Jameson who had fallen.
 Unfortunately for Guasco his laydown hardly slowed him and he slid into Jameson's bike and tumbled over it.
 He suffered a severely lacerated hand when it caught the bike's chain and also injured his leg.
 His injuries kept him out of the 1963 Australian Solo Championship, for which he was one of the favourites to win as it was held at the Sydney Showground.

-After basing himself in England from 1964 to 1966, Gordon Guasco and his family returned to Australia in 1966, staying for just over two years before returning to England to ride in 1969.
+After basing himself in England from 1964 to 1966, Guasco and his family returned to Australia in 1966, staying for just over two years before returning to England to ride in 1969.
 Other than continued success on track, Guasco's main achievement was to be convincing Frank Oliveri, the manager of the then new Liverpool Speedway in western Sydney, to add bikes to his racing programs.